ebarojas/ror.climb.mx/app/posts/2025-06-16-abridged-ulysses.md

 permalink: /ulysses/
 ---

-# James Joyce's Ulysses, down to only dialogue and setting
+# James Joyce's Ulysses, down to only dialogue and minimal setting

 This is an abridged version of James Joyce's Ulysses, showing only the dialog and the basic chapter setting.
 I have not edited this heavily, the content here has been extracted from Gutenberg Project's txt file with a python script and is used within the limits of the license provided in that text.
+License attribution is at the end.

 ## Gilbert's Table